ellereeeee/blog-posts/2018-02-08 The Beginner's Guide to ReactJS part 8.md

 ![React logo](pictures/React logo.png)

-This is the eigth part of my notes on egghead.io's [The Beginner's Guide to ReactJS](https://egghead.io/courses/the-beginner-s-guide-to-reactjs).
+This is the eighth part of my notes on egghead.io's [The Beginner's Guide to ReactJS](https://egghead.io/courses/the-beginner-s-guide-to-reactjs).
 It will cover two videos, [Controlling Form Values with React](https://egghead.io/lessons/egghead-controlling-form-values-with-react) and [Use the key prop when Rendering a List with React](https://egghead.io/lessons/egghead-use-the-key-prop-when-rendering-a-list-with-react).

 ### Controlling Form Values with React